Dcmaran/dcmaran/readme.md

 # Hey!
-I'm Diogo Maranhão 👨‍💻
+I'm Diogo Costa 👨‍💻

 - 📘 Computer Science Undergraduate at [CESAR School](http://www.cesar.school)
 - 🌐 Actively seeking knowledge in the area to build a career as a developer.